b0ase/nerd/README.md

 - 📁 **Universal File Chunking**: Split any file type (videos, documents, images) into Bitcoin-addressed chunks
 - 🎨 **Modern UI**: Clean, professional interface with real-time feedback
 - 🌐 **BACDS API Server**: Express.js API with comprehensive endpoints
-- 💻 **BitStream MVP**: Full content delivery platform with web interface
+- 💻 **Web Interface**: Content delivery platform with professional design
 - 📊 **Payment Tracking**: Monitor Bitcoin payments to content addresses
 - 🖥️ **Cross-Platform**: Works on macOS, Windows, and Linux
 - 🎬 **Drag & Drop Support**: Simply drag videos, documents, or any files for instant chunking
+- 🚀 **HandCash Integration**: Ready for real BSV payments via @handles

 ## How It Works

-The app creates a decentralized content delivery network by:
+The system creates a decentralized content delivery network by:

 1. Creating or loading a master seed (HD wallet)
 2. Splitting files into 1MB chunks with unique Bitcoin addresses
 3. Generating payment URLs for each chunk
-4. Enabling payment-gated content access
+4. Enabling payment-gated content access via HandCash
-5. Providing foundation for peer-to-peer delivery on BitNet
+5. Providing foundation for peer-to-peer delivery

 Each chunk gets a unique Bitcoin address that serves as both a payment endpoint and future network endpoint for direct peer-to-peer delivery.